Food allergies and intolerances

 Most food allergies are caused by an adverse immune reaction to food proteins.
 Once an individual develops sensitivity to a food protein, the presence of this protein can cause an allergic reaction.
 People who suffer from allergies can experience acute (serious) symptoms within minutes of exposure.
 An allergic reaction to food can be very serious, and potentially life-threatening.

 Any food that contains protein has the potential to cause allergic reactions in some individuals.
-However, wheat, peanuts, soy, milk, eggs, tree nuts, sesame seeds, shellfish, fish and lupin account for most of the food allergies in Australia.
+However, most allergies are caused by wheat, peanuts, soy, milk, eggs, tree nuts, sesame seeds, shellfish, fish and lupin.

 What is food intolerance?